 With repeated practice you will find that the mind wanders less, and the natural, spacious quality of the mind becomes more apparent.
 Over time you will find that you are able to simply rest, being continuously aware of each breath coming and going.
 It is a very beautiful and peaceful state and gradually leads to the cultivation of bliss.

 After each meditation session take a few minutes to rest.
 This helps to ground and stabilize the energy in the body.

 As the practice is more gentle than using a mantra, you may find that you can go back up to 20-minutes twice each day with this practice, without experiencing any head pressure.

-Once you feel that your system has become stable again, which could happen after weeks or months, you can again take up the mantra as an object of meditation.
-So using the mantra should be the baseline method, with the breath only used for a while in order to let the purification stabilize.
+Once you feel that your system has become stable again, which could happen after a few days or weeks, you can again take up the mantra as an object of meditation.
+So using the mantra should be the baseline method, with the breath only used for a while, in order to let the purification stabilize.